data-stash/data-stash/firstissue/first.md

+# First troubles with data and R
+## or how to fix a plot using ggplot2 library and proper methodology steps

 Few weeks ago, I started learning R, so I also started using it to process and analyze data.
 Everything was smooth until I decided to do a project on dataset analyzed previously.
 Suddenly, the same code was giving me different results.
 What happened?

 Data types happened, but let's start from the beginning.